-We have proposed a new approach to automatic segmentation of SEMt images.
-This approach was developed by following the key-principle of analysing the variation of grey intensities in z-direction which has recently been developed in (Salzer et al., 2012).
-Therefore, we introduced the notions of error-tolerant local maxima and minima and introduced threshold criteria to distinguish them from (smaller) extrema with substructures.
+We have proposed a new approach to automatic segmentation of FIB-SEM images.
+This approach was developed by following the key-principle of analysing the variation of grey intensities in z-direction which has recently been considered in [1].
+Therefore, we introduced the notions of error-tolerant local maxima and minima and introduced threshold criteria to distinguish them from (smaller) extrema within substructures.
 These local maxima and minima then are used as an indicator for the beginning and end of substructures, respectively.
 From this preliminary segmentation we derived a final binarisation by some postprocessing which consists of a thresholding, cluster-detection and dilation.
 The final result was then analysed and compared with those obtained by manual segmentation and global thresholding.
+Besides a visual and quantitative evaluation this analysis also covered a structural analysis of the obtained segmentations and the missclassified voxels.
 It turned out that the segmented image, which has been obtained by the new approach considered in this paper, preserves significantly more features of the original 3D morphology than this is possible by global thresholding.
+We have also described why we consider this to be even more relevant than mere numbers of misclassified voxels.
+Finally our approach was applied to a second image, where it also obtained a reasonable segmentation, suggesting that this approach will be applicable to a range of scenarios with variable properties.
+However, in spite of the advances of the present approach there is still work to be done on the way towards more robust and reliable segmentation approaches.